What is it

 - Before arriving at the course, become familiar with the following excel topics: (1) basic addition/subtraction formulas, (2) basic multiplication/division formulas, and (3) using cell references in formulas.
 To get more out of the class, it may be valuable to pick up a basic Excel book and work through the first 4 or 5 chapters.

 The course follows a typical proposal from the moment the government puts out a Request for Proposal (RFP) to submission, and proceeds to discuss some additional topics after submission.
-At the completion of the two day course, participants will gain an understanding of the pricing process and the fundamental skills required to successfully price government proposals.
+At the completion of the course, participants will gain an understanding of the pricing process and the fundamental skills required to successfully price government proposals.
 Participants can expect to learn not only the basic procedures, but also some of the common pitfalls encountered during pricing of contracts.

 Reading the RFP